maof14/moan-es/Triton/files/products.md

 Using our Excel Custom Ribbon template for creating SAP Scripts, SAP automation* has never been easier, and always available when you open Excel.

-##### Typical work process:
-You have some task that is repetative.
-It could be for example WBS closing in Project Builder, change a date, tick a checkbox, or the creation of purchase orders etc.

-You do a couple of updates manually, and realize that you will do this for weeks.

-Instead of working like that, you record the steps on the first update and then insert this recorded to our Add-In template, create some variables.
-And adapt for variances in the objects to be updated.

-Click the play button and go and do something more fun.

-The best part is that you do not need to be a experienced programmer to make and maintain these kind of scripts.
-It's that easy, everyone can do it.

 <p>
 <figure class='border'>
 <img src='img.php?src=ribbon.png' alt='Ribbon' class='img-responsive center-block' />